How to Play Rouleur Derby

 How do I stay up to date with the game?

 Rouleur Derby Report is an occcassional email newsletter with news, upcoming races, and other developments, and players are invited to join the Rouleur Derby Slack community.
 Also be sure to "like" us on Facebook and follow Rouleur Derby on Twitter.

 How do I join Rouleur Derby on Slack?

-New players should receive an invitation when they join Rouleur Derby.
-If you did not receive your invitation, contact Rouleur Derby for a new one.
+New players should receive an invitation link when they join Rouleur Derby.
+If you cannot find this link, contact Rouleur Derby for a new one.

 What is a “rouleur”?

 A rouleur is a bike racer who is a good all-arounder, as opposed to specialists like sprinters, climbers, and time trialists.
 Likewise, players who thrive in Rouleur Derby will be the ones with a wide breadth of knowledge who can make accurate predictions on a wide range of propositions.

 Why are you doing this?

 Rouleur Derby started in 2010 as an exercise to teach myself Django, a popular web application framework.
 The exercises in the books were boring, but bike racing is fun!